Are Guardiola's Man City boring or misunderstood?

 - 'Head up, I'll be back stronger' - How Liverpool gem Elliott overcame his horror injury

+There is no questioning the remarkable level of success he sustained during his 27-year stay at Old Trafford.
+Indeed, United fans now pine for the days of titles, trebles and 'Fergie time'.

-However, United didn't always play flamboyant football during his tenure.
+However, United did not always play flamboyant football during his tenure.
 On many occasions, the result was far more important than the performance.

-And Manchester City fans will remember the dramatic 2012 title run-in when United needed a draw at the Etihad Stadium to keep control of the title race and Ferguson's defensive-minded side failed to have a single shot on target in a dismal 1-0 defeat.
+And Manchester City fans will remember the dramatic 2012 title run-in when United needed a draw at the Etihad Stadium to keep control of the title race, only for Ferguson's defensive-minded side to fail to have a single shot on target in a dismal 1-0 defeat.

-So, the same supporters have been surprised and upset by recent allegations that Pep Guardiola's City are boring and uninspiring.
+Those same City supporters, then, have been surprised and upset by recent allegations that Pep Guardiola's side are boring and uninspiring.

 City have set new standards of excellence in the Premier League.
 It is now tougher than ever to win the title.